Top 5 Scariest Reasons to Watch 'IT' for Halloween

 If I had to pick the best telling of that scene, then I would go with the novel because of how descriptive and suspenseful it was but the film still does it justice.

 For those who don't feel like spending their time reading the entire novel or watching the whole movie, at least see/read the opening scene because it's one of Stephen King's best.

-Pennywise was already up there with iconic horror movie villains before the new It movie was released, but now he's guaranteed to be in the top 5.
+Pennywise was already up there with iconic horror movie villains well before the rebooted IT movies were released, but now he's a household name.

 I think he's just as iconic as Freddy Krueger, Jason Voorhees, Michael Myers, and Dracula because of his out of this world persona.